 As you can see the above record is a petition for naturalization and it contains a great wealth of information.
 It mentions that she was born in Arcabuz and provides her date of birth.
 It also provides her marriage information and a listing of all her children including their current city or town of residence.

 If she would be one of your ancestors you could use the information provided to look for her birth record and thus find her parents and grandparents.

-These records are great and for the following few days I will be doing more research on my wife’s ancestors to see if any of them are found within these records.
+These records are great and for the following few days, I will be doing more research on my wife’s ancestors to see if any of them are found in these records.